Chess: Setup

-The pieces are set out as shown in the diagram and photo.
-Thus, on White's first rank, from left to right, the pieces are placed in the following order: rook, knight, bishop, queen, king, bishop, knight, rook.
-On the second rank is placed a row of eight pawns.
-Black's position mirrors White's, with an equivalent piece on the same file.
-The board is placed with a light square at the right-hand corner nearest to each player.
-The correct positions of the king and queen may be remembered by the phrase "queen on her own color" – i.e. the white queen begins on a light square, and the black queen on a dark square.
+To start the game, White's pieces are placed on the first rank in the following order, from left to right: rook, knight, bishop, queen, king, bishop, knight, rook.
+Pawns are placed on each square of the second rank.
+Black's position mirrors White's, with equivalent pieces on every file.
+The board is oriented so that the right-hand corner nearest each player is a light square; as a result the white queen always starts on a light square, while the black queen starts on a dark square.
+This may be remembered by the phrases "white on the right" and "queen on her color".

-In competitive games, the piece colors are allocated to players by the organizers; in informal games, the colors are usually decided randomly, for example by a coin toss, or by one player concealing a white pawn in one hand and a black pawn in the other, and having the opponent choose.
+In competitions, the piece colors are allocated to players by the organizers.
+In informal games, colors may be decided either by mutual agreement, or randomly, for example by a coin toss, or by one player concealing a white pawn in one hand and a black pawn in the other and having the opponent choose.